gvwilson/sensibleadventures/nardica/outline.md

 - what's Mr. Mishra's role after the bombing?
   - Iffy gets a message saying that the Marines have been 'round
   - Jeep is somehow re-inducted
+- family scene at dinner where Uncle Jack is the odd one out

 - "Don't be an app"